hiaslknopf/APFELmuS/README.md

  - `/lib`: Containing collections of methods and tools to interact with the spectra
-    - Linearization.py: For creating linearization curves for the spectra from calibration data (Gain + Electronics)
+    - Linearization.py: For creating linearization curves (Gain + Electronics) for the spectra from measured data
-    - FileTranslator.py: For converting the original spectrum files into the package format .MCA (By attaching a linearization + Information)
+    - FileTranslator.py: For converting the original spectrum files (MAESTRO .Spe) into the APFELmuS format .MCA (By attaching a linearization + Metainformation) or reading other information
-    - Calibrate.py: For operations concerning the energy axis calibration
+    - Calibrate.py: For operations concerning the energy axis calibration (x-axis)
-    - Spectrum.py: For different operations on the spectra (x and y axis)
+    - Spectrum.py: For different operations on the spectra (x and y axes)
     - Output.py: Some simple output functions for visualizing and storing the data for later analysis
+    - Advanced.py: For more advanced and experimental operations on the spectra (very experimental!!!)

  - `/guis`: Containing some simple GUIs for visualizing the data
-    - GUI_Analysis.py: Single spectrum analysis for a quick preview of some data
+    - GUI_Analysis.py: Single spectrum analysis for a quick preview of microdosimetric data
-    - GUI_Calibration.py: Performing an edge calibration using a spectrum
+    - GUI_Calibration.py: Performing an edge calibration using a measured spectrum
-    - GUI_Linearization.py: Creating a linearization curve from calibration data
+    - GUI_Linearization.py: Creating a linearization curve from measured data
-    - GUI_FileTranslator.py: Converting spectrum files into the package format .MCA (Attaching linearization)
+    - GUI_FileTranslator.py: Converting raw spectrum files into the APFELmuS format .MCA (Attaching linearization)
+    - GUI_Merge_Spectra.py: For merging measurements of different gains into one spectrum (very experimental!!!)

  - `/tests`: Containing a collection of testfiles and testdata for checking the functionality of the package